 The sprint retrospective is an opportunity to pause for a short while and reflect on what happened in the sprint.
-This allows the attendees to improve their collaboration and their work practices to get even better at creating a great product.
+This allows the attendees to improve their collaboration and their work practices, to get even better at creating a great product.

-As the product owner, you are a member of the Scrum team, which also includes the development team and the ScrumMaster.
-While you are in charge of the product, you rely on the collaboration of the other Scrum team members to create a successful software product.
-If you don’t attend the retrospective as the product owner, you waste the opportunity to strengthen the relationship and to improve the collaboration with them.
+As the Scrum product owner, you are a member of the Scrum team, which also includes the development team and the Scrum Master.
+While you are in charge of the product, you rely on the collaboration of the other Scrum team members to create a successful digital product.
+If you don’t attend the retrospective, you waste an opportunity to strengthen the relationship and to improve the collaboration with the development team.

 Be an Active Participant